BurtMcGurt64/emg-gesture-recognition/README.md

-# EMG-Based Gesture Recognition System
+## About This Project

-A complete electromyography (EMG) signal processing and machine learning system for real-time muscle gesture recognition.
-This project combines hardware interfacing, signal processing, deep learning, and web visualization to create an end-to-end EMG analysis platform.
+This is a personal project I developed over the summer to explore EMG-based control systems.
+I'm interested in how machine learning and real-time signal processing can be used for human/brain-computer interfaces, especially in biomedical and neuroengineering applications.
+I designed the system end-to-end, from sensor setup, signal processing, creating the neural network, and a visualization dashboard.

 ## Project Overview

-This system captures EMG signals from forearm muscles using surface electrodes and an Arduino-based amplifier, processes the signals in real-time, and classifies four distinct hand gestures: **CLENCH**, **DOWN**, **RELAX**, and **UP**.
-The project demonstrates practical applications in human-computer interaction, prosthetics, and biomedical signal processing.
+This system captures EMG signals from forearm muscles using surface electrodes and an Arduino-based amplifier, processes the signals in real-time, and classifies (using a PyTorch neural network) four different hand gestures: relax, clench, up, and down.

 ## Key Features